- Expertly Crafted

-Spend 3 nights hiking through Mongolia’s western Altai Mountains before getting a fix of culture in the country’s heartland.
-This itinerary is for avid trekkers who also want to experience Mongolia’s culture, topped off with a few nights of luxury at the end.
+Spend 3 nights hiking through Mongolia’s western Altai Mountains before getting a fix on culture in the country’s heartland.
+This itinerary is for avid trekkers who want to experience Mongolia’s culture, topped off with a few nights of luxury at the end.

 Arrival in Ulaanbaatar

 Arrive in Ulaanbaatar and meet your guide and driver.
 Check into your hotel and, depending on your arrival time, head off for some introductory sightseeing around the capital.
 In the evening, get your first taste of Mongolian cuisine!

 Fly to Ulgii